 Chris Carden, Ph.D.

-Dr. Chris Carden is a Health Services Provider-Psychologist, who received his Bachelor of Science degree from Mississippi State University in Psychology, and received his Ph.D. from Auburn University’s APA-Accredited Counseling Psychology training program in 2009.
+Dr. Chris Carden is a Health Services Provider-Psychologist, who received his Bachelor of Science degree from Mississippi State University in Psychology and received his Ph.D. from Auburn University’s APA-Accredited Counseling Psychology training program in 2009.
 Dr. Carden completed an APA-Accredited Doctoral Psychology Internship at Appalachian State University’s Counseling Center in Boone, NC.
 Dr. Carden has worked as a Senior Staff Psychologist at Appalachian State University’s Counseling and Psychological Services and at the University of North Carolina at Chapel Hill’s Counseling and Psychological Services.
 He was also a Psychologist and the Training Director for the APA-Accredited Doctoral Psychology Internship at North Carolina State University’s Counseling Center in Raleigh, NC for 8 years, where he created the Doctoral Psychology Internship Program.
-His scholarly interests include relational cultural theory, supervision and training, psychotherapy impacts on the brain, intentional use of theory to guide psychotherapy treatment, and liberation psychology approaches to conflict management.
-His theoretical approach to treating psychological distress is Time Limited Dynamic Psychotherapy with the integration of relational cultural theory.
+His scholarly interests include relational cultural theory, supervision, and training, psychotherapy impacts on the brain, intentional use of theory to guide psychotherapy treatment, and liberation psychology approaches to conflict management.
+His theoretical approach to treating psychological distress is Time Limited Dynamic Psychotherapy (gentle and authentic interrupting of unhelpful patterns in thought process and interpersonal interactions, so that the client has a different experience of themselves and others) with the integration of relational cultural theory so that culturally sensitive care is tailored to and provided to each client.
+Dr. Carden has specific interests in working with clients who are experiencing trauma, relationship distress (romantic, familial, friendship, professional, and academic relationships), suicidality, depression, anxiety, identity concerns, low self-esteem, low self-compassion, grief and loss, and Dr. Carden also provides couples therapy.
 With over 15 years of Counseling Center experience, Dr. Carden is happy to join the Counseling Center at the University of Memphis.

 Victoria Jones, LCSW